code-dot-org/javabuilder/cicd/README.md

 ### Deploying the `main` CI/CD Pipeline

+_Note: If you receive errors with the 'aws-google' gem, you may need to switch to Ruby 2.7.5 first, via `rbenv local 2.7.5`._

 1. Create/Update the Setup stack (one time, or when changes to the Setup stack occur) `cicd/1-setup/deploy-cicd-dependencies.sh` (with elevated AWS permissions)
 2. Create/Update the CI/CD stack (one time, or when changes to the CI/CD stack occur)